About the California Tahoe Conservancy

 Managing Your Public Lands

-The California Tahoe Conservancy owns and manages nearly 4,700 parcels of land, totaling around 6,500 acres, for the purpose of protecting the natural environment and promoting public recreation and access to Lake Tahoe.
+The California Tahoe Conservancy manages and protects nearly 4,700 state properties, totaling over 6,600 acres, for the purpose of protecting the natural environment and promoting public recreation and access to Lake Tahoe.

 Local and Regional Grants

-The Conservancy has also provided over 170 grants to local governments and nonprofit organizations for projects under the Lake Tahoe Environmental Improvement Program to restore the Lake Tahoe watershed, provide public recreation and access, protect ecologically important lands, improve forest health and reduce the threat of wildfire.
+The Conservancy has also provided over 320 grants to government partners and nonprofit organizations for projects to restore the Lake Tahoe watershed, provide public recreation and access, protect ecologically important lands, improve forest health and reduce the threat of wildfire.
 Read the Conservancy grant guidelines.
+Since 1997, such grants have supported the Lake Tahoe Environmental Improvement Program.

 Tahoe Livable Communities